| Home | Mission | Events | Membership | History |

 The photo to the left shows the full width of the blade immediately adjacent to the crossguard.
 The wood grain of the scabbards wooden core is clearly visible.
 To the right is an extreme close up of the edge of the same blade, near the point.
 The traces of the fibers of the fleece that formed the innermost layer of the scabbard are visible on the blade.

-Many scabbards had metal chapes at the tip, to protect the point of the scabbard (and sword), and some had metal mounts at the throat of the scabbard.
-The Jelling-style chape shown to the left is made of bronze and dates from the 10th century..
+Many scabbards had a metal chape at the tip, to protect the point of the scabbard (and sword), and some had metal mounts at the throat of the scabbard, as seen in the modern replica above.

 A sword without a scabbard was considered "troublesome" (vandræða), as in difficult to manage.
 In chapter 6 of Hallfreðar saga, King Ólafr gave Hallfreðr a sword without a scabbard, a troublesome gift for a troublesome poet.
 The king said that Hallfreðr must keep it for three days and three nights without harm coming to anyone.